eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 interface.
 But not programming languages, because complex programming languages are like a universe where the gravitational constant changes daily.

-Austral is simple.
-Short spec, thin runtime, small compiler.

-To give a concrete example: the linear type system was designed with brutal simplicity in mind.
-Consequently, Austral's equivalent of a borrow checker is [less than 600 lines of code][linearitycheck], including the implementation of borrowing and other ergonomic features.

-The goal here is that the entire programming language should fit in your head, that you should be able to read the [specification][spec] from beginning to end and know all there is to know about the language.

 There's this famous [quiz][quiz] of the C language, where you have all these strange-looking programs and have to decide what they output.
 And people who have been working with the language for years struggle to answer correctly